-St. Luke is the author of the Gospel of Luke and the Acts of the Apostles.
+St. Luke is traditionally attributed as the author of the Gospel of Luke and the Acts of the Apostles.
+It's believed he was a physician and likely a Greek Gentile.
+This perspective is considered important because his gospel addresses a Gentile audience, providing a different viewpoint than the other gospels.
 He is thought to be the Luke identified by St. Paul in the epistles.
-He is thought to have been a physician.

-This gospel also emphasizes Jesus care and mercy for the poor and outcasts.
-It also shines light on our Blessed Mother and contains many details about the birth of Jesus which the other gospels do not.
+Luke’s gospel also places emphasis on social justice, highlighting Jesus’ concern for the poor and marginalized.
+It’s one of the more comprehensive accounts, detailing the life of Jesus from birth to death and resurrection.
+Luke shines light on our Blessed Mother and contains many details about the birth of Jesus which the other gospels do not.

 The symbol commonly associated with St. Luke is the ox, aligning with the themes of sacrifice and temple rituals present in his gospel.
 Oxen were commonly sacrificed in temple practices, so this symbolism seems fitting for a gospel that frequently discusses Jesus as a priest and the significance of the temple.

 Luke was not just an author; he was also a close companion to St. Paul and was noted for his loyalty.
 Even when Paul was imprisoned, Luke stood by his side, displaying commitment and fidelity.
 This paints a picture of Luke as not just a recorder of events, but an active participant and supporter of early Christian communities.

 St. Luke is the patron saint of physicians, surgeons, butchers, and artists (particularly painters).